Humpback-AI/humpback/README.md

 # Humpback Marketplace

-> An information marketplace connecting content creators with LLM developers for high-quality, incentivized knowledge sharing.
+> The first search engine for LLMs built on trust and sustainable information economics.
+We're creating a marketplace that fairly values quality information while enabling the next generation of source-grounded AI.

 ## 🐋 About Humpback

-Humpback is revolutionizing how information flows between content creators and AI systems.
-Our platform creates a sustainable ecosystem where:
+Humpback is revolutionizing how information flows between content creators and AI systems by establishing the first search ecosystem built around trust and sustainable economics.
+Our platform creates a fair and transparent environment where:

 - Content creators and data providers can monetize their high-quality information directly
 - LLM developers can access reliable, authorized content for building source-grounded AI assistants
 - Users receive more accurate, verifiable AI responses with proper attribution
+- Quality information is properly valued and compensated

 We believe in transparency and trust, which is why we've made Humpback's core infrastructure open source.
 This allows the community to: